);

 A suggested gate for after-hours

-Another suggestion was to install a gate that can be locked after hours.
+Another suggestion was to install a gate to go down when the park closes.
 Although it wouldn’t keep out pedestrians, it would prohibit cars from entering the park at night.
+And the city offered to pay for it.

 A bench in a field where work is being done at Jones Bridge Park